CookieJarApps/SmartCookieWeb-Preview/README.md

 ## Disclaimers

-This is my fork of SmartCookieWeb Preview which just changes the name and the logo because smartcookieweb is a goofy name tho if u want the original its this <link>https://github.com/CookieJarApps/SmartCookieWeb-Preview</link>
+This is my fork of [SmartCookieWeb Preview](https://github.com/CookieJarApps/SmartCookieWeb-Preview), i just changed the name and the logo because smartcookieweb is a goofy name

 ## Warranty